revgrid/revgrid/etc/revgrid.api.md

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
 //
 // @public
-export interface CellPainter<BCS extends BehavioredColumnSettings, SF extends SchemaField> extends CellPossiblyPaintable<BCS, SF> {
+export interface CellPainter<BCS extends BehavioredColumnSettings, SF extends SchemaField<BCS>> extends CellPossiblyPaintable<BCS, SF> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration paint(cell: DatalessViewCell<BCS, SF>, prefillColor: string | undefined): number | undefined;
 }